Loading...

 Binary data will immediately follow this response.
 It can be fetched by reading until the \n character is encountered.

-5. COBS-decode the binary data.
-The note-c library includes a NoteBinaryDecode method to simplify this process.
+2. COBS-decode the binary data.
+If you're working in C or C++, the note-c library (the core C library that also powers note-arduino) includes a NoteBinaryCodecDecode function to simplify this process.

 >